huynguyen22994/Tips/Child-Process-Node/Readme.md

 ### How can you monitor and debug Node.js applications?

 ### What is the purpose of the "exports" object in Node.js?
+- in Nodejs, the "export" object is a special object that is used to define and expose functions, object and values from a module to other module that require it.
+It provide a way to encapsulate and share functionally between modules in a modules and resualble code.